 (See Journal Search in main menu at left.)

 This new Search Facility displays high resolution PDFs of Journal articles.

 You may search by several methods -- author, title, keyword, or for any word that appears in any article, or for all articles in a given year, etc.The search facility was created by Rod Lovett.

-for 2017 Journals.
+for the 2020 and 2021 Journals.
 Be a contributing author and share your knowledge and interests.

 Society.
-The Oughtred Society is pleased to present .five articles from
+The Oughtred Society is pleased to present seven articles from

 past issues of the Journal.
 See NEWS ARCHIVES.